stefenphelps/stefenphelps.com/src/pages/blog/codepen-meetup-brooksville-july-25th.md

 ---
-title: "CodePen Meetup coming to Brooksville July 25th!"
+title: 'CodePen Meetup coming to Brooksville July 25th!'
+description: "Over the years of doing freelance work for local businesses and organizations, I've met quite a few people that are interested in 'coding'.
+Whether that means a specific programming language, responsive design, or just web design in general.
+They all had the same question... where do I start?"
-publishDate: "2017-07-08"
+publishDate: '2017-07-08'
 categories:
-  - "codepen-meetup"
+  - 'codepen-meetup'
-heroImage: "/blog/Black-Large.png"
+heroImage: '/blog/Black-Large.png'
 author: Stefen Phelps
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
 ---

 Over the years of doing freelance work for local businesses and organizations, I've met quite a few people that are interested in "coding".
 Whether that means a specific programming language, responsive design, or just web design in general.
 They all had the same question... "where do I start?"